A manifestation of order and beauty in nature is called symmetry.

 Outreach

-Please contact me if you any have comments, questions, or suggestions about this section.
+Please contact me if you have any comments, questions, or suggestions about this section.

 Contents

-Physics: The study of Nature
+Physics: The study of nature

-Curiosity drives us to ask questions, seek answers, and unravel the mysteries of the universe.
+Curiosity is one of the defining characteristics of human beings, driving us to ask questions, seek answers, and explore the mysteries of the universe.

 Among the different branches of physics, I am principally interested in particle physics.